Mark and Robyn Jones College of Nursing

 Transfer Students

 The above criteria and procedures for application and progression through the nursing curriculum apply to transfer students as well as MSU-Bozeman students.
-Students who have been enrolled as nursing students at any other institution (have nursing courses on their transcripts) must provide a letter from their Dean or Director regarding their academic standing at their departure from that program.
+Students who have been enrolled as nursing students at any other institution (have nursing courses on their transcripts) must provide a letter from their Dean or Director that addresses the student's standing in the program at the time of exit and eligibility for readmission or reinstatement.
 They also must apply through NursingCAS during a typical application timeline.
 Course equivalency evaluation will occur once eligibility has been assessed.

 In order to facilitate transcript evaluation, transfer students provide a copy of the original transcript(s) from all institutions of higher education they have attended to the College of Nursing.
 Out-of-state transfer students may need to provide course syllabi if the course does not appear in the MSU transfer equivalency site.
 Transfer students are encouraged to work with a MSU-Bozeman College of Nursing Adviser before application to the program of nursing.